briandgomez/Study/Security+/Security Operations.md

     - They're expensive
     - They're complex and need to make sure it works as intended
     - Its a Single point of failure since nothing would get done if the script stops working
-    - Fixing a problem with script can create more problems to be fixed
+    - Fixing a problem with a script can create more problems
     - The script needs to be maintained